lorainelab/bioviz/README.md

 ### Setting up a staging site ###

-Dr. Loraine has written ansible playbooks to automate bioviz site setup.
+Dr. Loraine has written ansible playbooks to automate bioviz site setup using AWS infrastructure.
+The playbooks allow you to deploy a fully-functional bioviz.org mirror within your AWS account, minus the bioviz.org certificates.

 See: https://bitbucket.org/lorainelab/bioviz-playbooks